AndersDeath/diary2/000-current.md

 # 19 April - Wednesday - Yerevan - 202 days of immigration

 Today I was working on TJ tasks for whole day.
 I will be on vacation very soon and I need to close as many tasks as possible.
 Today's interview was cancelled.
 The guy got covid.
 I also tried to work with codux tool.
 It's quite cool thing but I'm not sure that I will use it.
 In general I doing better.
 I think it's because of vacation.
 I'm happy to be free for a while.
 I still have depressive moments.
+I absolutely sure that I have something like post-traumatic sindrome.